B-S-B/GPT_Code_Interprator/README.md

 - ### At start you will be greeted with the following screen
 ![Start Page](assets/start_screen.png)
 - ### You can start chatting with the bot stright away.
-Following are the series of chat that i have to test its functionality.
+Following are the series of chat that i had to test its functionality.
 ![Start Of Chat](assets/1.png)
 ![continuation](assets/2.png)
 ![continuation](assets/3.png)